-Chart 1-15.
-In 2005, out-of-country relocations accounted for about one-third of workers separated from their jobs due to the relocation of work
+Chart 1-14.
+In 2006, nearly forty percent of workers separated from their jobs due to the relocation of work were separated due to out-of-country relocations

-- Of the 33,255 workers separated from their jobs in 2005 due to the relocation of work, the separation of about a third (11,375 workers) was associated with the movement of work outside of the country.
-Domestic relocation-both within the company and to other companies-affected 21,186 workers. - Extended mass layoffs and separations associated with the movement of work, domestically or overseas, reflect job loss where at least 50 people filed for unemployment insurance during a 5-week period and the layoff lasted more than 30 days.
-The extended mass layoff statistics and movement of work measures, therefore, do not reflect layoffs of less than 50 workers at these companies, nor does the program capture layoffs occurring at establishments with fewer than 50 workers.
+- Of the 34,036 workers separated from their jobs in 2006 due to the relocation of work, the separation of about forty percent (13,367 workers) was associated with the movement of work outside of the country.
+Domestic relocation-both within the company and to other companies-affected 20,669 workers. - Extended mass layoffs and separations associated with the movement of work, domestically or overseas, reflect job loss where at least 50 people filed for unemployment insurance during a 5-week period and the layoff lasted more than 30 days.
+The extended mass layoff statistics and movement of work measures, therefore, do not reflect layoffs of fewer than 50 workers at these companies, nor does the program capture layoffs occurring at establishments with fewer than 50 workers.
 Moreover, these data do not cover situations in which firms initiate or transfer work to new locations when there are no layoffs involved.